Brand Names: Myrbetriq

 What are the possible side effects of mirabegron (Myrbetriq)?

-Stop using mirabegron and call your doctor at once if you have a serious side effect such as:
+Stop using mirabegron and call your doctor at once if you have:

 - fast or pounding heartbeats;